Citrix StoreFront for Virtual Apps and Desktops

 Form Authentication Path: /Citrix/STORENAMEWeb/PostCredentialsAuth/Login

 Each of these secure listeners appear as a Virtual Service under Virtual Services > View/Modify Services in the LoadMaster UI.
 Modify each of the Virtual Services to add a Real Server (back-end VDI server) which will point to the corresponding VDI IP address that the template created and will be modified in the Modify the Content Rules section.
-Health checks are not required on these Real Servers (back-end VDI server).
-If one of these Real Servers (back-end VDI server) is not available, then your StoreFront Delivery Controller should not select that VDI server for application delivery.

 Each Secure Listener Virtual Service offloads/decrypts the encrypted traffic and forwards on port 2598 for Workspace/Receiver and port 8008 if utilizing HTML5 WebSockets.